x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 ##### start and end fields

 *String* *nullable*.
-Start and end are instants of time that define the actual Gregorian calendar period covered by the values for the time dimension.
+Start and end are instances of time that define the actual Gregorian calendar period covered by the values for the time dimension.
 The algorithm for computing start and end fields for any supported reporting period is defined in the SDMX Technical Notes.